CEED/libCEED/doc/libCEED.md

 ```

 The **B** operators for the mesh nodes, `bx`, and the unknown field, `bu`, are
 defined in the `CeedBasisCreateTensorH1Lagrange` calls.
-In this case both the
+In this case, both the
 mesh and unknowns are of Gauss-Legendre type, but while the mesh is second
 order, the order of `bu` is higher (5 in this case).